teeman60/Rails_project/README.md

 - Users should be able to select restaurants when creating their page

-- Users should be able to select food when creating their page
+- Users should be able to select food

 - Users should be able to leave a comment about a restaurant